Problem: Meeting Local Healthcare Needs

 For organizations like BCHS, it’s crucial to find and hire qualified, skilled healthcare workers.
 Nationally, community health centers saw a 33 percent increase in patient visits between 2010 and 2016, according to a report by George Washington University’s Milken Institute School of Public Health.
 The report states that Louisiana specifically saw an 86 percent increase in community health center patients.

 Medical assistants are in particularly high demand as organizations strive to accommodate more patients.
-Data provided by Greater New Orleans, Inc. estimates 2,926 medical assistant job openings in Louisiana by 2026 and the Bureau of Labor Statistics (BLS) predicts a 18 percent increase in national employment for medical assistants by 2030.
+Data provided by Greater New Orleans, Inc. estimates 2,926 medical assistant job openings in Louisiana by 2026 and the Bureau of Labor Statistics (BLS) predicts a 14% increase in national employment for medical assistants from 2022-2032.

 “We’re looking for individuals who truly care about the patient population that we serve and also have the clinical skills necessary to deliver quality patient care,” Powers said.